-Guilt is such a heavy burden on us, which is why we prefer instead to see it in others.
+If we are responsible for His death, then the burden of guilt buried deep in the mind must be horrendous.
+Because the guilt in the mind is such a heavy burden, we prefer to see it in others.
 We see people we describe as evil, sinful, and even deserving death.
-We conceal and cover up the guilt in us, but we see it instead in those we perceive to be deserving of it.
+We conceal and cover up the guilt in ourselves, but see it instead in those we perceive to be deserving of it.
 We can't afford to see it in ourselves because Jesus says, "You think that if what is true about you were revealed to you, you would be struck with horror so intense that you would rush to death by your own hand."
 (W.93.1.3) He says that to continue to live after seeing this in ourselves would be impossible.
 This is the picture we defend against because we don't want to see the sin and guilt in our own minds.
-This is what we think we would see in ourselves if our defenses were instantly shattered.
+This is what we are afraid we would see in ourselves if our defenses were instantly shattered.
+Of course, we only go as quickly as our fear allows.
+We are in charge of the journey.